 A quick email survey could give your HR department a better idea of what employees are interested in doing — and not doing — to celebrate Halloween in the workplace.

 Team building gets a bad rep because too many business leaders assume what employees want.
-The snarky (but funny) Metro News post “14 Reasons Team Building Days Are the Absolute Worst” sums it up well.
 Team building that doesn’t fit the company culture or employee preferences will be met with indifference, or worse, resistance.

 Bottom line: you can’t force people to have fun.
 But you can brainstorm a wide range of activities and act on employee feedback.